 Q. How can we teach several children at once?

-A. Science, history, religion and literature can be taught to various levels at once, demanding more complex thinking, more lucid expression, and more effective writing of the older children and less of their younger siblings.
-Older and younger children can gain much by working together for the good of all (consider the excellent education received by students in one-room schoolhouses).
-Children who are close in age can do all their work together.
-Try doing a circuit with your children, giving each the individual help needed to assist the child to work independently.
+A. Many subjects can be taught to various levels at once, demanding more complex thinking, more lucid expression, and more effective writing of the older children and less of their younger siblings.
+Older and younger children can gain much by learning together for the good of all (consider the excellent education received by students in one-room schoolhouses, where the more mature thought processes of older students then benefit younger students who are listening).
+Children who are close in age can do much of their work together.
+Many families find it helpful create opportunities for independent learning (reading, research, videos, crafts, worksheets, etc) for their children, and then spending focussed time with direct instruction of one child at a time.

 A. Once you have home schooled a year or two you will look back at this question and say, "what was all the fuss about socialization?"
 Because most children in western culture spend most of their time among same-age peers, we have come to assume that this is normal.
 Have you ever wondered why the Creator put children in families where nobody (unless you are a multiple) is your age?
 The best environment within which to grow socially is a multi-age group.
 There is significant benefit to maturing in an environment where you must interact daily with those older and younger than you; responsible for the good of each other and learning from others at the same time (this includes the parents).
 Healthy relationships are best taught, demonstrated, and reinforced at home and in service to others as family outreach.
 As you get to know other home schoolers you will be impressed at the responsibility these children bring to their relationships.
 Their well-mannered confidence is a tribute to the environment their parents create.
 One of the greatest dangers to our children is peer dependency.
 It is only after years of careful formation that our children can be a testimony to others without being negatively influenced by them.
 The home is the environment for this careful formation.
 A recent US study has verified that the self-concept of home schooled children is significantly more positive than average.
 These young people know who they are.